NSMY/Stream-Downloader-Util/# TODO.md

 [TODO] make a combine segments (vids) ffmpeg via lists meth TRACK have it error when refreshing json vods file and non streamer name

+THINK older versions of sdu errors out if it has Newer settings file and loops???

 THINK do i add multi File processing? mp4 wav etc